Suspect arrested after man fatally stabbed in Bronx deli

-LONGWOOD, Bronx (WABC) -- Police have arrested a suspect after a man was stabbed multiple times inside a deli in the Bronx on Thursday afternoon.
+LONGWOOD, Bronx (WABC) -- Police have arrested a deli worker after a man was stabbed multiple times inside a deli in the Bronx on Thursday afternoon.

-The incident was reported at a deli in the 900 block of Longwood Avenue around 1 p.m.
+The incident was reported at the store in the 900 block of Longwood Avenue around 1 p.m.

-Authorities say the 37-year-old victim, identified as Frankie Williams, was stabbed in the abdomen by a known suspect and was taken to the hospital where he was pronounced dead.
+Authorities say the 37-year-old victim, identified as Frankie Williams, was stabbed in the abdomen and taken to the hospital where he was pronounced dead.

-They say the victim was in a dispute with an employee at the deli.

-"This is overwhelming," the victim's wife said.
+"This is overwhelming," Thompson said.
 "He's a good man, he just started his own music... he was really trying to start his life over again.
 He didn't deserve that.
 He has four kids."

+Enraged friends and family members called for the bodega to be shuttered.

 ----------